On this page we have provided several samples illustrated various technical challenges in

 as reference or directly in your own games.

-Because this page is a work-in-progress, we are always looking for more help.
-If you
+With that said, we are always looking for more demos.
+If you discover something

 This example demonstrates image drawing, rotation and scaling, and background drawing